 In order to flatten the single-antenna beam response in the $uv$-plane (and thereby approximately recover $I_{\text{true}}$) for use in the feathering step, we must deconvolve the GMIMS-HBN beam from the image.
 This can be done by performing the Fourier transform to the $uv$-plane, and dividing the resulting visibilities by the Fourier transform of the beam \citep{Landecker_2010}:

-To model the GMIMS-HBN Fourier transformed beam, we used a Gaussian with a half-width at half-maximum of 9~m in the $uv$-plane, which corresponds to the 40$^{\prime}$ spatial resolution of the 26-m single-antenna telescope.
-We then low-pass filtered the modified GMIMS-HBN visibilities in the $uv$-plane with a maximum of 18~m, slightly beyond the final extent of the data that is ultimately used.
-The deconvolution and low-pass filtering are shown in Figure~\ref{combiningfirststeps}b-d. \item \textit{Taper to match primary beam of ST}: After low pass filtering, we transformed the GMIMS-HBN visibilities back to the image plane (Figure~\ref{combiningfirststeps}e), and tapered the resulting image to match the frequency-dependent primary beam of the ST, which is fitted by a cos$^6$ function with a FWHM of 107.2$^{\prime}$.
+To model the GMIMS-HBN Fourier-transformed beam, we used a Gaussian with a half-width at half-maximum of 9~m in the $uv$-plane, which corresponds to the 40$^{\prime}$ spatial resolution of the 26 m single-antenna telescope.
+We then low-pass-filtered the modified GMIMS-HBN visibilities in the $uv$-plane with a maximum of 18~m, slightly beyond the final extent of the data that is ultimately used.
+The deconvolution and low-pass filtering are shown in Figure~\ref{combiningfirststeps}b-d. \item \textit{Taper to match primary beam of ST}: After low-pass filtering, we transformed the GMIMS-HBN visibilities back to the image plane (Figure~\ref{combiningfirststeps}e), and tapered the resulting image to match the frequency-dependent primary beam of the ST, which is fitted by a cos$^6$ function with a FWHM of 107.2$^{\prime}$.
 The tapered GMIMS-HBN image is shown in Figure~\ref{combiningsecondsteps}a. \end{enumerate}